MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/azure-repos-git.md

 ### Limit job authorization scope to referenced Azure DevOps repositories

-Pipelines can access any Azure DevOps repositories in authorized projects unless **Limit job authorization scope to referenced Azure DevOps repositories** is enabled.
+Pipelines can access any Azure DevOps repositories in authorized projects (as described in the previous [Limit job authorization scope to current project](#limit-job-authorization-scope-to-current-project) section) unless **Limit job authorization scope to referenced Azure DevOps repositories** is enabled.
 With this option enabled, you can reduce the scope of access for all pipelines to only Azure DevOps repositories explicitly referenced by a `checkout` step in the pipeline job that uses that repository.

 To configure this setting, navigate to **Pipelines**, **Settings** at either **Organization settings** or **Project settings**.
 If enabled at the organization level, the setting is grayed out and unavailable at the project settings level.